Stocks turn choppy on Wall Street after a two-day rally

 The muted trading for the benchmark S&P 500 index follows a two-day rally that included its biggest gain since March.
 The rally also nearly erased its losses from the last two weeks.

-A wide range of travel-related companies gained ground in a sign that investors confident that the industry will continue its recovery despite the threat from the omicron variant of COVID-19.
-Booking Holdings rose 3.2%, Wynn Resorts rose 2.5% and Carnival rose 6.8%.
+A wide range of travel-related companies gained ground in a sign that investors are confident that the industry will continue its recovery despite the threat from the omicron variant of COVID-19.
+Booking Holdings rose 2.8%, Wynn Resorts rose 2.6% and Carnival rose 6.6%.

 Smaller company stocks far outpaced the broader market.
 The Russell 2000 index rose 1%.